Ridgid vs. Milwaukee: Which Power Tool Brand Is Better in 2023?

 Ridgid began as a manufacturer of pipe wrenches in North Ridgeville, Ohio, in 1923.
 The business moved to Elyria, Ohio, its present headquarters, in 1943.
 In 1966, Emerson Electric bought the business to expand its portfolio.
 Ridgid is one of six that the organization owns.
 The parent company is public and has an annual revenue of $16.8 billion.

 Ridgid is now an international manufacturer.
 They produce 300 kinds of tools with 4,000 models.
 The company has eight plants in the United States and four overseas.
-Their products are available in 140 countries worldwide.
-Ridgid has also entered the technology realm with its RidgidConnect program that helps contractors collaborate with their clients.
+Their products are available in 140 countries worldwide, and Ridgid has also entered the technology realm with its RidgidConnect program that helps contractors collaborate with their clients.

 Brief History of Milwaukee

 Milwaukee began life in 1923 as the A.H.
 Petersen Tool Company, named after one of its founding partners.
 The other partner, Albert F. Siebert, took over the business after a fire, renaming it to its present-day moniker.
-The manufacturer became an integral part of the war effort by supplying the US Navy with tools.
+The manufacturer became integral to the war effort by supplying the US Navy with tools.
 Milwaukee established itself early on as an innovator with the Sawzall, introduced in 1951.

-Milwaukee went through several ownership changes before the China-based TTI purchased the business in 2005.
+Milwaukee underwent several ownership changes before the China-based TTI purchased the business in 2005.
 It is a private organization with an estimated annual revenue of $729.89 million.
 Its parent company is public, with annual sales totaling $7.7 billion.
 The manufacturer stands out as a producer of trade-specific tools and devices.

 The company is known for its cutting-edge technology.
 Its latest offering is its M12 FUEL High Speed Ratchets, released in January 2021.
 Milwaukee considers itself a problem-solver for creating solutions for professionals.